jameslkingsley/overlay-map/README.md

 - ✅ Foreground and background storage per key
 - ✅ On insert, the old foreground is pushed to background (only **one** previous value is retained — not a full history)
 - ✅ If a key exists, its foreground is **always** present — no fallback logic is required during reads
-- ✅ Zero-cost value swapping (via in-place pointer tricks)
+- ✅ Zero-cost value pushing (via in-place pointer tricks)
-- ✅ No cloning required on insert
+- ✅ No cloning required on push
-- ✅ Optional conditional swaps (`try_swap`)
+- ✅ Optional conditional pushes (`push_if`)
 - ✅ Extendable from other maps

 ## 🚀 Example